cloudify-cosmo/cloudify-stage/widgets/managers/README.md

 Displays the list of the deployments created using [Cloudify Spire plugin](https://github.com/cloudify-cosmo/cloudify-spire-plugin) in the current tenant, according to the user’s permissions.
 The data is displayed in a table.

 <div class="ui message info">
-Spire Manager can only be used on Cloudify with Spire license edition.
+The Cloudify Spire widget can only be used on a Cloudify Manager with the Cloudify Spire license.
 </div>